Talentora/talentora-webapp/README.md

 # Contributing to the code guidelene

-Our goal is to make a succesfull project.
-To make this process go as smooth as possible, we want to keep some rules when contributing to Github
+Our goal is to make a successful project.
+To make this process go as smoothly as possible, we want to keep some rules when contributing to Github

-## Branch guidlines
+## Branch guidelines

 We have a set of branches for production.
 However, no matter what, **NEVER DIRECTLY PUSH TO MAIN OR DEV BRANCH** Follow these step.

 1. Whenever you want to fix a bug or add a new feature, **always** start by making a new branch.
-   - Follow the naming guidlines indicated in this website: https://medium.com/@abhay.pixolo/naming-conventions-for-git-branches-a-cheatsheet-8549feca2534
+   - Follow the naming guidelines indicated on this website: https://medium.com/@abhay.pixolo/naming-conventions-for-git-branches-a-cheatsheet-8549feca2534
    - In the github project root directory

 ```